The Sussex Leaves Reward Scheme encourages continual development within student-led groups at Sussex.

 Your group will increase the likelihood of being nominated for an award at the Student Awards as Leaves will be one of the criteria used to decide the awards.

 A greater chance of being granted funding from the Societies Fund or Sports Reps Fund, as you'll be showing your committment to developing your group.

 Step 1: Decide on a leaf

 Decide which leaf you want to try and achieve.
 If you have the evidence there is no limit to the number of leaves you can apply for.

-There are 9 different leaves to choose from to reflect the many different types of societies and sports clubs here at Sussex.
+There are 9 different leaves to choose from to reflect the many different types of student-led groups here at Sussex.

 Step 2: Fulfil criteria